PatrickCarollo/aws-microservice-cicd-iac/README.md

     - Uses a single Codebuild Custom Image designed to be shared across all associated projects.
     This simplifies the need to custom remake build and deployment scripts for every new feature and add to every repository.
 It accomplishes this by referencing the Codebuild Custom Image Uri(your ECR).
 - CI/CD process for the Custom AMI
-    - The code for the AMI is hosted in the first repository registered and this repository's pipline will have the capability to efficientlyroll out changes to the global custom Image.
+    - The code for the AMI is hosted in the first repository registered and this repository's pipline will have the capability to efficiently roll out changes to the global custom Image.
     The Build and Deploy Container itself parses out the commit message and if it is 'builder update' it builds and deploys out from the Codebuild Dockerfile then updates all of the Codebuild projects URI to use this new image.

 ## Pre setup notes: